Ledger-Donjon/nebulastudio/README.md

 ## License

-This project is licensed under the GNU LESSER v3 License.
+This project is licensed under the _LGPL-3.0_ License.
 See the [LICENSE](./LICENSE) file for details.